vitejs/vite/README.md

 }).listen(3000)
 ```

-## Deploying for Production
+## Building for Production

 Starting with version `^0.5.0`, you can run `vite build` to bundle the app and deploy it for production.

+- `vite build --root dir`: build files in the target directory instead of current working directory.

+- `vite build --cdn`: import `vue` from a CDN link in the built js.
+This will make the build faster, but overall the page payload will be larger because therer will be no tree-shaking for Vue APIs.

-Internally, we use a highly opinionated rollup config to generate the build.
-There is currently intentionally no exposed way to configure the build -- but we will likely tackle that at a later stage.
+Internally, we use a highly opinionated Rollup config to generate the build.
+There is currently intentionally no exposed way to configure the build -- we will likely tackle that at a later stage.

 ## TODOs